totuni/esp-studio-examplesII/EndtoEndExamples/matchlist_screening/README.md

 <img alt="Diagram" src="img/diagram.png" width="300">

-- Src_transactions: A Source window that ingests synthetic transaction data using the Lua connector.
+- src_transactions: A Source window that ingests synthetic transaction data using the Lua connector.
-- Watch_list: A Source window that ingests synthetic watch list data using the Lua connector.
-A watch list is a list of individuals or organizations that require further risk assessment.
+- watch_list: A Source window that ingests synthetic watchlist data using the Lua connector.
+A watchlist is a list of individuals or organizations that require further risk assessment because they are considered high risk.
-- Data_quality: A Compute window that loads data quality functions from the SAS Quality Knowledge Base and performs identification and match code generation for the sender name.
+- data_quality: A Compute window that loads data quality functions from the SAS Quality Knowledge Base and performs identification and match code generation for the sender name.
-- Prepare_list: A Compute window that loads data quality functions from the SAS Quality Knowledge Base and performs identification and match code generation for watch list items.
+- prepare_list: A Compute window that loads data quality functions from the SAS Quality Knowledge Base and performs identification and match code generation for watchlist items.
-- Change_key: A Compute window that modifies the primary key of each event and builds an in-memory hash index to enable a left join operation.
+- change_key: A Compute window that modifies the primary key of each event and builds an in-memory hash index to enable a left join operation.
-- Lookup_sender: A Join window that performs a fuzzy lookup by matching the sender’s match code from the transaction stream against the watch list.
+- lookup_sender: A Join window that performs a fuzzy lookup by matching the sender’s match code from the transaction stream against the watchlist.

 ### Data_quality

-This window is responsible for initializing the SAS Quality Knowledge Base and applying data quality functions in order to identify entities and generate match codes.
+This window is responsible for initializing the SAS Quality Knowledge Base and applying data quality functions for entity identification and match code generation.

 Explore the settings for the data_quality window:
 1. Open the project in SAS Event Stream Processing Studio.